Contents

 Interactive Brokers

 Interactive Brokers is an online brokerage that allows you to trade OTC stocks.
-The thing about online brokerages is that they often have low fees and Interactive Brokers follows suit on that.
-There is no account fee and their trading fees range from $1.00 to 0.5%, depending on the stock.
-Like most other brokerages, you can also use them from any other investments you would like such as:
+The thing about online brokerages is that they often have low fees, and Interactive Brokers follows suit.
+There is no account fee, and their trading fees range from $1.00 to 0.5% per trade, depending on the stock.
+Like most other brokerages, you can also use them for any other investments you would like, such as:

 • ETFs